cyberbotics/webots/docs/reference/skin.md

 The `wb_skin_get_bone_name` function returns the name of the bone at the specified index.
 The bones are indexed starting from 0.

-This two functions are available both if using a Webots skeleton or if the the skeleton is loaded from an Ogre XML file.
+These two functions are available both when using a Webots skeleton or if the skeleton is loaded from the FBX or Ogre model.
-But if a Webots skeleton is used, then the bone count will correspond to the valid nodes specified in the `bones` field and the bone names will correspond to the referenced [Solid](#solid.md) names.
+If a Webots skeleton is used, then the bone count will correspond to the valid nodes specified in the `bones` field and the bone names will correspond to the referenced [Solid](#solid.md) names.

 ---